corneliana/all-in-one/Daily/Daily topic.md

+git
+/ search is to use index that generated over a period of time.
+So it is may not be the main branch, but in a snapshot of the previous work.

 a common issue in web development where navigation changes (like going forward and back in a browser) don’t automatically reset component states in single-page applications (SPAs)

 SSR v.c CSR